-Changes relating to English language requirements for Points-Based System applicants
+In this blog we will try to explain the Changes relating to English language requirements for Points base:

 A change is being made to Appendix B to be clear that an applicant must provide official documentation produced by UK NARIC to confirm any assessment of their degree by UK NARIC.